PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

     It is easy to restrict access so much that you will become unable to access the PlanktoScope over its network interfaces through a router connected to your PlanktoScope.
 You should make sure you have some way to directly connect to the PlanktoScope, e.g. by a direct Ethernet cable connection or with a keyboard and display.

-To undo your changes, run the following commands, replacing the instances of `{package deployment name}` with the names of the various package deployments which you want to restore access to:
+To undo your changes, run the following commands, replacing the instances of `{package deployment}` with the names of the various package deployments which you want to restore access to:

 ```
-forklift pallet enable-deployment-feature {package deployment name} firewall-allow-public
+forklift pallet enable-deployment-feature {package deployment} firewall-allow-public
-forklift pallet enable-deployment-feature {package deployment name} firewall-allow-public
+forklift pallet enable-deployment-feature {package deployment} firewall-allow-public
-forklift pallet enable-deployment-feature {package deployment name} firewall-allow-public
+forklift pallet enable-deployment-feature {package deployment} firewall-allow-public
 forklift pallet stage --no-cache-img
 ```